dwgoon/jpegio/README.md

 ## Installation

-It is recommended to install using wheel, because the installation process include compiling C source codes.
+It is recommended to install using wheel, because the installation process includes compiling C source codes.
 ```
 pip install dist/jpegio-x.x.x-cp3x-cp3x-win_amd64.whl
 ```

-If you want to install this package by compiling yourself, it is recommended to use the following command.
+If you want to install this package by compiling yourself, use the following command.

 ```
 python setup.py install
 ```

+Compilation requires some dependencies.

+- `Cython`
+- `NumPy`

 ## Usage example